 A Succession of Reunions and Departures with Three Young People at the Heart of It All

-The drama revolves around Cecil, Cain, and Rosa, three young people who live in the kingdom of Baron.
-Though they all serve in the Baronian army, they are drawn into a trap while following the orders of Baron's imperialist king; they then end up leaving the country.
+The drama revolves around Cecil, Cain, and Rosa, three young inhabitants of the kingdom of Baron.
+Though they all serve in the Baronian army, they are drawn into a trap while following the orders of Baron's imperialist king and ultimately leave their country.

 Many different people await them along their journey - people who perhaps will become their allies and lend their strength to their cause.
 Bitter partings and dreadful encounters lie in wait as well.
 The many and varied dramas unfold around the hero, Cecil.

 [The following is a text representation of the chart shown in the book.
 A <-> indicates that the feelings/relationship ties go both ways between the characters; an arrow with only one direction indicates that the feelings are one-sided/not reciprocated (at least not initially).]

 Cid (chief airship mechanic) <-> Cecil (Dark Knight): like father & son